chaostoolkit/chaostoolkit-documentation/sources/deployment/k8s/operator.md

 ## Options

-All the options are root with the `spec` element of the `ChaosToolkitExperiment` kind object.
+All the options are hanging under the `spec` element of the `ChaosToolkitExperiment` kind object.

 ```yaml